ronakrm/ronakrm.github.io/_drafts/measuring-stuff/measuring-stuff.md

 Follow-up tests could be informed by this result, as typical science operates.

 _However_, it is possible that not just this part $A$ of $f$ is performing this function, and even that other parts of $f$ ($B, A^\prime, \ldots$) are performing it better!
-With a different perspective (null hypothesis space), we might observe and conclude something comletely different:
+With a different perspective (null hypothesis space), we might observe and conclude something completely different:

 ![Other_Null_Dist](/assets/blogfigs/null_dist_other.png){:.centered}

 <div id="admon">
 <p style="margin: 0px">
-<strong>We have to decide what the hypothesis space looks like.</strong>
+<strong>We have to decide the hypothesis space that corresponds to our specific interpretability question.</strong>
 Do we want to know if this part of the model is performing a particular function better than any other function?
 Or is it better than any other part of the model?
-Or maybe just better than any other part of the model on a particular subset of the data?
+Or maybe just better than any other part of the model on a particular subset of the data or sub-task?

 Choosing this question determines the hypothesis spaces, the types of samples we would draw, and the measures we would use to compare them.
 All of these form the definition of our hypothesis test.
 </p>
 </div>

-### __It's So Much Easier Than Real-World Science__
+### It's So Much Easier Than Real-World Science
 In the real world we can never hope to draw enough samples to estimate complex, multi-dimensional distributions.
 Costs of sample collection and computation can become exhorbitant, e.g., computing summary statistics over functional MRI sequences.
 These can limit the number of potential tests that can be actually considered.
 But in our machine learning, neural network case we are only limited by our compute, and our compute only consists of possible paths through the model!

-In fact, _if we wanted_, we could __enumerate all possible hypotheses__.
+Again, _if we really wanted to_, we could enumerate all possible hypotheses.
-Of course, again in practice we would never do this and the compute cost can easily become obsene, but it does suggest that we do not have to worry about permutation costs in the same way that classical science does.
+Of course, again, in practice we would never do this and the compute cost can easily become obsene.
+But this does suggest that we do not have to worry about permutation costs in the same way that classical science does.
-We are not limited by ethical concerns of additional animal testing, or prohibitive costs associated with high-fidelity data collection or expert time.
+We are not limited by ethical concerns of additional animal testing, or prohibitive costs associated with high-fidelity data collection or expert time, or the time it takes to run a physical experiment.

 Even moreso, this type of testing is fully and embarassingly parallel!
 Anyone with a specific hypothesis about a particular part of a network can test it, and that particular result, even if it turns out to be nothing, can be used as a sample for someone else's null distribution if it is relevant to their hypothesis.